viniciusCornieri/bootcamp-rocketseat/module03/README.md

     });
 ```

-### 6 Non Relational database (MongoDB)
+## 6. Non Relational database (MongoDB)

-We will use a non relational database because we will have data that doesn't have relation and need to be store on a performative way.
-On this project we will user the `MongoDB` database, to start we will use docker to run the image from MongoDb:
+We will use a non relational database because we have data that doesn't have relation and need to be store on a performative way.
+On this project we will use the `MongoDB` database.
+To start it using docker, run the image from MongoDb:

     docker run --name <container_name> -p 27017:27017 -d -t mongo